box/developer.box.com/content/guides/authentication/select.md

-For example, when using client-side authentication the token represents the user who granted access to their account, while while when using server-side authentication the token defaults to a Service Account.
+For example, when using client-side authentication the token represents the user who granted access to their account, while while when using server-side authentication the token defaults to the application's Service Account.

 </Message>

 [custom-app]: guide://applications/custom-apps
 [custom-skill]: guide://applications/custom-skills
+[la-app]: guide://applications/web-app-integrations